 Hoarseness is a condition marked by changes in the pitch or quality of the voice, which may sound weak, scratchy or husky.
-Hoarseness can be caused by misuse or overuse of the voice, viruses and growths on the vocal cords like cysts, papillomas, polyps and nodules, among others.
+Hoarseness can be caused by misuse or overuse of the voice, viruses, and growths on the vocal cords like cysts, papillomas, polyps and nodules, among other things.
 Acid reflux from the stomach may also cause hoarseness.

 - Abnormally weak, breathy or coarse voice